Eulogy for Peter Robert Sullivan

 Like any family we had our tough times, and mum and dad certainly had theirs.
 We had debt.
 Debt always worried Dad, but he would still give as much as he physically could, then give what he didn’t have.

 He was born 29th August, 1944.
 After living with his mum until he was about 18, he moved in with Dad and Dot (his other mum, who he also cherished his whole life).
-He also travelled to different parts of rural NSW through relatives and by chance.
+He also traveled to different parts of rural NSW to live with relatives and by chance.
 He loved the land.
 He had an affinity for horses and all things rural throughout his life.

 But city life called and he started work in a box factory, where he met mum’s parents.
 Then he met mum, and the rest there is history.
 Buying a block of land at Heathcote gave them somewhere to build when they got married, and that’s what they did.
 I remember Dad telling me that his Dad, Paddy, expressed concern that they were moving so far out from the city.
-Of course, that area soon became part of the city.
+Of course, that area soon became part of Sydney, but at the time it was seen as almost rural.
 A true family home, a great place to grow up for us kids.

 He tried a couple of businesses, but there was a calling for him that he spent a lifetime trying to satisfy – military life.
-Like so many of his generation, his is father, uncles, and father-in law were all WWII vets.
+Like so many of his generation, his father, uncles, and father-in law all served in WWII.
 I think he really felt an obligation to serve, that’s that loyalty that I spoke of.

 Family and no call up meant no Vietnam for Dad, but part of him wanted to serve.
 He eventually joined the army reserve as a medic, but there was still the need for a military type career eating away at him.
-Hepatitis B stopped him joining the NSWFB, so he turned to aviation firefighting, and found a home there.
+Hepatitis B stopped him joining the NSWFB (now Fire and Rescue NSW), so he turned to aviation firefighting, and found a home there.
 The para-military rank and work style of firefighting suited him to the ground, and he excelled.
-Within ten years or so he was a Station Officer, and soon after he was acting as a Grade 2 (same as a district officer in NSWFB).
-During a twenty year career he made life friends, and had a deep impact on hundreds of men.
+Within ten years or so he was a Station Officer, and soon after he was acting up as a Senior Aviation Officer.
+During a twenty year career he made life friends, and had a deep impact on hundreds of firefighters across Australia.
 Many of the airport guys went on to become firefighters in the NSWFB, who I now work alongside (some here today).
-Many still remain in the Airport firies and they are here today too.
+Many still remain in the Airport firies and they are here today alongside retired comrades too.
+I’m proud to have you all here, he would be proud.

-He hit a bit of a wall at the airport, and debt was still smothering him, so he did what seemed natural and mixed his firefighting skills with his business skills.
+In his 50’s he hit a career ceiling at the airport, and debt was still smothering him, so he did what seemed natural and mixed his firefighting skills with his business skills.
 He went into fire safety and engineering – a new beginning.
 Like so many times before he gave his all and he made life long friends.
 Friends who admire him, and who also count him as a mentor and specialist at what he did.
 (Of course, there are many from the fire engineering community here today too).

 So his work life was varied, and significant.
 I could go on about his experiences in those fields, especially as a firefighter, but I’ll save that for the wake.
 Let’s just say he did his best, and gave 100%.
 He had a profound impact on people.